Canon G9 X Mark II vs Fujifilm X-T30

 It is notable that the X-T30 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G9X Mark II does not feature such a mic input.

-Both the G9X Mark II and the X-T30 are recent models that are part of the current product line-up.
-The G9X Mark II replaced the earlier Canon G9 X, while the X-T30 followed on from the Fujifilm X-T20.
+The G9X Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the X-T30 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T30 was succeeded by the Fujifilm X-T30 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is the Canon G9 X Mark II better than the Fujifilm X-T30 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.